-It started out as one tiny air plant.
-Purchased at The Renegade Craft Fair.
+It started out as one tiny air plant purchased at The Renegade Craft Fair.
 Just one.
 One that I knew I would probably kill.
 One that let out a tiny scream of fear when it saw me approach.
 One that I took home and forgot to water.
 One that I accidentally left overnight in a bowl of water.
 Subconsciously making up for the week prior.
-One tiny air plant who lived to tell the tale and was soon joined by a snake plant, soon joined by 6 succulents (only 2 remain, but that’s another story, poor little guys), soon joined by 2 fig trees because I got really brave.
+One tiny air plant who lived to tell the tale and was soon joined by a snake plant, soon joined by 6 succulents (only 2 remain, but that’s another story, poor little guys), soon joined by 2 fiddle leaf fig trees because I got really brave.

 Soon after the plant brigade, a rug or two (or six) rolled in.
 Quickly followed by indigo and Hmong pillows and a wedding blanket.
 Although I’m not even close to living in a jungalow, I’m feeling the bohemian decor.
 Yep, I’ve fallen head over heels in love with rich textiles, big leafy plants, rattan, Azilal rugs…that whole funky, laid-back Moroccan vibe with a 70’s twist.
 But then again, who hasn’t?
 It’s only like the biggest interior design trend on Pinterest right now.
 Bold hues, fantastic prints that somehow don’t clash, no lack of shrubbery.
 I feel like I’ve stepped into a Free People advertisement, and we are on our way to Coachella.
 Don’t believe me…here’s a bit of pinspiration to start your Tuesday morning off right.